AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 chart.splitterPosition(100);
 ```

-### Expand/Collapse
+## Expand/Collapse

-Data Grid supports hierarchical data representation, so if the data is complicated, the Data Grid will display expanded/collapsed icons next to each group header row.
-You are free to expand and collapse child groups to see more data.
+Data Grid supports hierarchical data representation, so when the data structure has several levels, expand and collapse buttons appear:

 {sample :width 690 :height 210}GANTT\_Chart\_08{sample}

-Please note that it is also possible to configure the expand/collapse button settings using the {api:anychart.core.ui.DataGrid.Column#collapseExpandButtons}, collapseExpandButtons(){api} method.
+You can place expand/collapse buttons on any column using the {api:anychart.core.ui.DataGrid.Column#collapseExpandButtons}collapseExpandButtons(){api} method:

 ```
 column.collapseExpandButtons(false);